sorefoot/clus-devwks-2019/README.md

 *BONUS: With the tools you have at your fingertips, can you verify that the phone was created?*
+>Hint - We didn't associate the device to the user in the request, so you might have to use a different query.

 **Congratulations!
 Now you can go forward and be dangerous!
 (Or just progress to the next scenario).**